Table of Contents_

 Coughing can be indicative that the atmosphere of your home is filled with irritating airborne particles.
+This can also be a sign that you need an air purifier.
+Or, if you already have one, this is what can happen if the air filter is too dirty.
 How to prevent coughing with a top-performing air purifier?
 We have all the information you need.

 Coughing is an annoying and frustrating symptom that can be caused by many things, from underlying diseases to irritants in the home.
 Volatile organic compounds, otherwise known as VOCs, dust, pet dander, and all kinds of allergens can cause coughing fits or lengthier coughing sessions.